Sparse Coding with Multi-Layer Decoders using Variance Regularization: Results and Analysis

-\textbf{LISTA and Linear Decoders: Reconstruction Quality~~} The dashed lines in Figure \ref{fig:trade-off-FL-MNIST} represent regret curves for encoders from SDL and VDL models (with a linear decoder).
-These regret curves show the trade-off between the level of sparsity measured by the average percentage of non-active (zero) code components and reconstruction quality measured by the average PSNR evaluated on the test set over 5 random seeds.
-As expected, higher sparsity levels result in worse reconstructions.
-Models trained with our variance regularization approach produce better reconstructions than SDL models for higher levels of sparsity.\footnote{As a reference for reconstruction quality in terms of PSNR, the second row of images in Figure \ref{fig:MNIST-SDL-denoising} and \ref{fig:VDL-denoising} contains reconstructions of the images in the top row with PSNR of around 17.3 and 17.7, respectively.}
+Figure \ref{fig:trade-off-FL} plots regret curves for the trade-off between average sparsity in the codes and reconstruction quality from these codes for models with linear decoders (dashed lines) and non-linear decoders (solid lines) trained on MNIST images (Figure \ref{fig:trade-off-FL-MNIST}) and ImageNet patches (Figure \ref{fig:trade-off-FL-ImNet}).
+The sparsity level is measured by the average percentage of non-active (zero) code components and the reconstruction quality is measured by the average PSNR.
+Both are evaluated on the test set over 5 random seeds.
+As expected, higher sparsity levels result in worse reconstructions. \footnote{As a reference for reconstruction quality in terms of PSNR, the second row of images in Figure \ref{fig:MNIST-SDL-denoising} and \ref{fig:VDL-denoising} contains reconstructions of the images in the top row with PSNR of around 17.3 and 17.7, respectively.} Moreover, models trained with our variance regularization approach and a non-linear decoder (VDL-NL) on both MNIST and ImageNet patches produce better reconstructions than other models for higher levels of sparsity.
+This implies that VDL-NL models can better utilize the additional representational capacity from the larger number of layers and parameters in the non-linear decoder compared to the other models when the sparsity level is high.